vendia/examples/share/eventbridge-to-share/README.md

 # eventbridge-to-share

 This example will demonstrate how to publish data from [Amazon EventBridge](https://aws.amazon.com/eventbridge/) to a [Vendia Share Uni](https://vendia.net/docs/share/dev-and-use-unis).
 The point is to illustrate that partners to a Uni can take advantage of existing services they may already use, like Amazon EventBridge, to share information with partners.
-In our scenario, a **Consignee** is placing an order for goods that should be published to a Uni that is comprised of a **Consignee**, **Shipper**, and **Carrier**.
+In our scenario, a **Consignee** is placing an order for goods that should be published to a Uni that is comprised of a **Consignee** and **Carrier**.
 In our scenario, the **Consignee** uses an order system that integrates with Amazon EventBridge.

 We will deploy the example using the [Vendia Share Command Line Interface (CLI)](https://vendia.net/docs/share/cli) and the [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
 Serverless resources like a [EventBridge](https://aws.amazon.com/eventbridge/) bus and rule and [AWS Lambda](https://aws.amazon.com/lambda/) function will be deployed.
 Data will be published to an EventBridge bus via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 A rule will be matched and trigger a Lambda function to parse order data and publish it to our node in the Vendia Share Uni.